IgniteUI/igniteui-docfx/en/components/carousel.md

 })
 export class HomeComponent {}
 ```

+Now that you have the Ignite UI for Angular Carousel module or directives imported, you can start using the `igx-carousel` component.

 ## Using the Angular Carousel Component
 The Ignite UI for Angular Carousel component can be used as a full-screen element or situated inside another component.
 Also, the slides may feature any valid html content inside, including other Angular components.